10 Things to do in Downtown Greenville for Under 10 Bucks

 Location: Main Street

-6. Pick up a fresh coffee to go at Port City Java and take a stroll around Falls Park
+6. Pick up a fresh coffee to go at and take a stroll around Falls Park

 Falls Park on the Reedy, a quaint 32 acre oasis in the city featuring a gorgeous waterfall, is the centerpiece of downtown Greenville.
-So many tourists are drawn to this beautiful park in the city, with many repeat visitors claiming this park as the main reason they return to Greenville time and time again.
+So many tourists are drawn to this beautiful urban oasis, with many repeat visitors claiming this park as the main reason they return to Greenville time and time again.
 Take a walk across Liberty Bridge to get a really great view of the falls or opt for a peaceful stroll along the tree-lined trails.

 A beautiful mild morning, a walk around a peaceful park, and a great cup of coffee – there really is no better way to spend a morning in Greenville!